hangwl/picobot/README.md

 - If a macro file is prefixed with "START_", it will always be the first to play in a macro sequence.
 - Record the macros you need using the `macro_recorder.py` script.
 - Run `picobot.py`, configure your settings and click the START button to start a macro loop from a selected macro folder.
-- Clicking the STOP button should reliably stop a loop.
-If the active window changes, the macro loop should also stop.
+- To stop the macro, simply tab out of the target active window.
+A detection system is in place to stop the macro on active window change.